 - Excessive ash

-You may need to clean your grill’s fire pot more frequently if you notice a lot of ash collecting in or around it.
+You may need to clean your grill’s fire pot more frequently if you notice a lot of ash in or around it.
 Ash buildup is inevitable when using a pellet grill, but it must be cleared regularly.
 Otherwise, temperature swings and inefficient heating could occur.

 Low ambient temperature